 If you are not familiar with the term Portfolio Kanban, please go through this article before you continue reading further: What is Portfolio Kanban?.
 To realize a Kanban roadmap, first, you need to have a Portfolio Kanban board.
 This board will usually hold MMFs (Minimal Marketable Feature) or Projects.
 The MMFs or Projects will be broken down into User Stories or simply put – tasks.

-With the Kanban board in place, you need to focus on the leftmost part of the board – the Requested area (the one with the blue line at the top).
+With the Kanban board in place, you need to focus on the leftmost part of the board – the Requested area (the one with the grey line at the top).
 The Requested area contains items that have not been started yet (options).
-Based on your project scope and timeline, you can add an unlimited number of columns to the Requested area, which, in this scenario, represents to a reversed timeline.
+Based on your project scope and timeline, you can add an unlimited number of columns to the Requested area, which, in this scenario, represents a reversed timeline.

 Take a look at this sample image: